Tech: Why Hardware and Networking Remain Essential for 2026

 This program is approved by the New York State Education Department, Office of Higher Education, Office of the Professions, and the Board of Regents.
 Licensing exam is offered by the New York State Education Department.

+This program is approved by the New York State Education Department, Bureau of Proprietary School Supervision, and the New York State Department of Health.
 Graduates of the Radiologic Technology diploma program are eligible to sit for the exam given by The American Registry of Radiologic Technologists® (ARRT).
 This examination satisfies New York State licensing requirements.
+JRCERT is the gold standard of accreditation for educational programs in the radiologic sciences.

 Stay Informed